katcipis/loaner/api.md

 documented as optional.
 Also all fields of type **<string>** are expected to be non-empty by default, unless stated otherwise.

+Two domain specific types (not native on JSON) are defined here, "<decimal>" and "<date>".
+When a field has type "<decimal>" you can expect an string representing decimal values, like "5000.10" and "5.0".

+When a field has type "<date>" you can expect an string in the form "2018-01-01T00:00:01Z".

 # Error Handling